saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-14-juniper-pyez-json.md

 >>>
 ```

-The `ospf-neighbor-information` returns a list.
+When we access the `ospf-neighbor-information` key, we get a list.
 From the `pprint` output, we can also see that the list containts 1 item, a dictionary with a key called `ospf-neighbor`:

 ```python
 >>> type(ospf_r1['ospf-neighbor-information'][0])